 World War Hulk

-Sentry's watchtower on the top of Stark Tower iss destroyed when Hulk and Iron Man first fought in New York.
+Sentry's Watchtower on the top of Stark Tower is destroyed when Hulk and Iron Man first fought in New York.
 Mister Fantastic makes a machine that can duplicate the soothing aura Sentry uses to calm down Hulk, but the Hulk isn't fooled by it.
 All the while, Invisible Woman and the President try to call the real Sentry, but he ignores their pleas.

 After seeing Hulk on TV deciding to force Mister Fantastic to kill Iron Man in a gladiator battle, Sentry finally decides to fly to New York to stop Hulk, remarking "It's time to play God."
 The Sentry arrives and engages the Hulk, starting to lose control and to unleashing his power on a level not seen before.
-So much energy iss released during the battle that both the Hulk and Sentry revert back to their normal human states and Bruce is able to knock out Robert with a weak punch.
+So much energy is released during the battle that both the Hulk and Sentry reverted back to their normal human states and Bruce was able to knock out Robert with a weak punch.

 After the Civil War, Tony recruits Robert to the Mighty Avengers, the newest incarnation of the Avengers.
 He is described as the most powerful member, but is still inexperienced in using his powers.
 A battle against Ultron proves to be a draw until Ultron sends a virus to take down the Helicarrier before initiating an assassination of Sentry's wife.